KKural/R-excerise/Instructional Design of the R Exercise Series.md

 ## 7. Platform Integration

-- **Dodona**: Auto-graded exercises with feedback.
-- **Ufora**: Quiz integration and resource hosting.
+A multi-platform approach ensures students have access to resources, feedback, and collaborative tools throughout the course:

+- **Dodona**: Delivers auto-graded exercises, instant feedback, and a structured learning path.
+Students can submit code, receive hints, and track their progress, fostering self-paced learning and accountability.
+- **Ufora**: Integrates quizzes, hosts supplementary resources, and provides a space for announcements and discussions.
+Ufora supports blended learning by connecting in-class and online activities.
-- **GitHub**: Repository with datasets, sample scripts, and templates for exploration and extension.
+- **GitHub**: Serves as a repository for datasets, sample scripts, and templates.
+Students can explore real code, contribute to open resources, and access extension exercises for further practice and exploration.

 ## 8. Onboarding: R & Dodona

-A short onboarding quiz helps students get comfortable with R syntax and the Dodona environment before starting the main exercises.
+To ensure all students start with a solid foundation, the course begins with a short onboarding quiz.
+This quiz introduces basic R syntax, variable assignment, and the Dodona environment.
+It is designed as a low-stakes, formative assessment to help students identify gaps in their understanding and become comfortable with submitting code and interpreting feedback before tackling the main exercises.

 ## 9. Swirl Lessons: Interactive R Learning

-Swirl lessons provide interactive R tutorials using the same synthetic datasets.
-Students receive immediate feedback, reinforce classroom concepts, and build confidence before independent analysis.
+Swirl lessons are interactive R tutorials that run directly in the R console.
+These lessons use the same synthetic datasets as the main exercises and guide students step-by-step through data loading, exploration, and analysis.
+Swirl provides immediate, contextual feedback on code and answers, allowing students to learn by doing and correct mistakes in real time.
+This hands-on, self-paced approach reinforces classroom concepts, builds confidence, and prepares students for independent analysis tasks.

 ## 10. Metadata for Instructional Tracking

-Each exercise includes metadata in comments (e.g., Bloom Level, Scaffolding Level, PRIMM Phase) for instructional tracking and alignment.
-These are for course design only and do not affect grading.
+Each exercise includes metadata in the form of comments (e.g., Bloom Level, Scaffolding Level, PRIMM Phase).
+This metadata enables instructors to track the alignment of exercises with pedagogical goals, monitor the progression of cognitive demand, and ensure a balanced mix of support and independence.
+While invisible to students during grading, this information is valuable for continuous course improvement and instructional research.

 ## 11. Student Support & Continuous Improvement

-Students are encouraged to ask exercise-specific questions.
-The teaching team responds and tracks FAQs to improve the course and exercises, ensuring clarity and effectiveness.
+Student questions and feedback are actively encouraged throughout the course.
+The teaching team monitors queries submitted via Dodona and Ufora, providing timely responses and clarifications.
+Frequently asked questions and common challenges are tracked and used to refine exercise instructions, update datasets, and improve the overall learning experience.
+This iterative process ensures the course remains clear, effective, and responsive to student needs.

 ## References